 The U.S. Congress has not adopted comprehensive climate change legislation but did impose the first-ever fee on the emission of GHGs through a methane emissions charge.
 The Inflation Reduction Act of 2022 ("IRA") amends the CAA to impose a fee on the emission of methane from sources required to report their GHG emissions to the EPA, including those sources in the onshore petroleum and natural gas production and gathering and boosting source categories.
-The methane emissions charge would start in calendar year 2024 at \$900 per ton of methane, increase to \$1,200 in 2025, and be set at \$1,500 for 2026 and each year after.
+While we will not be required to pay this fee, some of our customers may.
+The methane emissions charge, starting in calendar year 2024 at \$900 per ton of methane, will increase to \$1,200 in 2025 and be set at \$1,500 for 2026 and each year after.
 Calculation of the fee is based on certain thresholds established in the IRA.
 The IRA also requires the EPA to revise GHG reporting requirements for segments of the oil and gas sector, including portions of our customer base, by August 2024.
 The methane emissions charge and reporting revisions could increase our customers' operating or compliance costs and adversely affect their businesses, thereby reducing demand for our products and services.
 The IRA also instructs the EPA to revise GHG reporting requirements that apply to some of our customers' operations.
 While we cannot predict the impact of any such revisions, if these revisions result in additional compliance costs for our customers, they could negatively impact the demand for our services.